 A minimum of 66 total semester hours is required for consideration for admission into the professional DVM program.
-This must include the 43 semester credit hours of the courses listed below.
-More specific details regarding course descriptions can be found at the School of Veterinary Medicine Admissions web site at www.lsu.edu/vetmed/dvm_admissions.
-If there are any questions regarding equivalency of courses, please contact the School of Veterinary Medicine Office of Admissions and Student Success (email: svmadmissions@lsu.edu; Phone: 225-578-9537).
+This must include the 44 semester credit hours of the courses listed below.
+Details regarding course descriptions can be found at the School of Veterinary Medicine Admissions web site at Isu.edu/vetmed/dvm\admissions.
+Questions regarding equivalency of courses should be directed to the School of Veterinary Medicine Office of Admissions and Student Success (email: svmadmissions@lsu.edu; Phone: 225-578-9537).